blinksocks/blinksocks/docs/development/preparation/README.md

 $ npm run pkg
 ```

 This will generate compressed executables for different platforms named `blinksocks-{platform}-${arch}-${version}.gz`.
-And can be distribute to target platform and architecture at once.
+And can be distribute to target platform at once.